iBotPeaches/Apktool/contribute/index.md

 ##Contributing to Apktool

 ### Report a bug
 Apktool gets plenty of issue reports not related to apktool at all.
-People use this tool, but they don't know how how to edit XML files, sign apks or even install them.
+People use this tool, but they don't know how to edit XML files, sign apks or even install them.
 I find it funny that some people go the hard route of reverse engineering when they don't even know how to work with application sources.

-So... if you get some errors from apktool when decoding or building apk, then this is probably a bug in apktool and you should report it.
+So... if you get some errors from apktool when decoding or building an apk, then this is probably a bug in apktool and you should report it.
 But if you have succeeded at decoding and building, but the app doesn't work on your device, then I suggest you do some tests:

  * don't do anything with original apk file, just install it using the same way you would with a modified apk.
 If it fails, then it can't be related to apktool, because you didn't even use it.
 Typical scenario: installing framework-res.apk by "adb push" command, which will certainly give you a lot of FCs.
  * unzip apk, remove META-INF dir, zip it back, sign and install.
 This will remove original signatures, but rest of the app will be intact.
-If you will fail at this point, you could be sure, that your problems are related to signing, not apktool.
+If it will fail at this point, you could be sure, that your problems are related to signing, not apktool.
  * rebuild apk without doing any changes to it (<kbd>apktool d</kbd> & <kbd>apktool b</kbd>).
 If apktool succeeds, but apk won't work, then it's probably an apktool bug and you should report it.
  * if an app was working earlier, but after doing some changes - it doesn't, this may be a bug of apktool, but more likely it's your fault.